QuCo-RAG: Quantifying Uncertainty from the Pre-training Corpus for Dynamic Retrieval-Augmented Generation: Methodology

 \paragraph{Lightweight Triplet Extraction.} To minimize overhead while ensuring extraction quality, we distill a specialized 0.5B model from GPT-4o-mini~\cite{hurst2024gpt}.
 Specifically, we construct 40K annotated examples using in-context learning, then perform full-parameter supervised fine-tuning on Qwen2.5-0.5B-Instruct~\cite{qwen2.5}.
 Representative training examples are provided in Appendix~\ref{app:triplet_examples}.
+Intrinsic evaluation (89.9\% entity-level F1) and an end-to-end ablation confirming that the 0.5B fine-tuned extractor matches the GPT-4o-mini teacher are reported in Appendix~\ref{app:extractor_eval}.